Subscribe

 Appealing to your customers’ emotions is one of the most powerful connections you can make, and broadcasting a specific feeling or attitude with your brand can inspire action.
 Positioning a product in an email campaign as something that makes your customers stand out from the crowd, for instance, can tap into their sense of freedom and uniqueness to create a stronger connection with your brand.

-Even a small sentimental gesture can also influence customer behavior.
-Something as simple as thanking customers for choosing to do business with you when they check out or offering proactive support that emphasizes that they’re valued patrons can go a long way.
+Even a small sentimental gesture can also influence customer behavior and prove beneficial for you customer engagement marketing.
+Something as simple as thanking customers for choosing to do business with you when they check out, or offering proactive support that emphasizes that they’re valued patrons, can go a long way.

 Contextual Engagement